Real open books and real contact structures: Introduction and basic definitions

 \begin{defi} Let $(S,f,c)$ be an abstract real open book.
 Let $S'=S\cup H$ where

-\begin{itemize} \item either $H$ is a 1-handle with its attaching region $c$-invariant, (in particular if the attaching region is neighborhoods of a pair of real points, then we impose the condition that the real points belong to the same real component); \item or $H=H_1\cup H_2$ where $H_1$ and $H_2$ are 1-handles with their attaching regions interchanged by $c$. \end{itemize} In such cases, $c$ extends uniquely over $H$ to a real structure, say, $\tilde{c}$ on $S'$.
+\begin{itemize} \item either $H$ is a 1-handle with its attaching region $c$-invariant, (in particular if the attaching region is a neighborhood of a pair of real points, then we impose the condition that the real points belong to the same real component); \item or $H=H_1\cup H_2$ where $H_1$ and $H_2$ are 1-handles with their attaching regions interchanged by $c$. \end{itemize} In such cases, $c$ extends uniquely over $H$ to a real structure, say, $\tilde{c}$ on $S'$, { up to isotopy through real structures}.
 Let $\tilde{f}$ denote the extension of $f$ over $S'$ with $\tilde{f}|_H=$id.
 We consider, in the former case, a simple closed curve $a$ such that $\tilde{c}(a)=a$ and that $a$ intersects the co-core of $H$ once (existence of such an invariant curve $a$ is guaranteed by the imposed condition), while in the latter case, a pair of simple closed curves $a, \tilde{c}(a)$ such that $a$ and hence $\tilde{c}(a)$ intersects the co-core of $H_{1}$ and, respectively, of $H_{2}$ once.
 Depending on the succeeding cases, let $\sigma$ denote either the Dehn twist $\tau_a$ along $a$ or the product $\tau_a \circ \tau_{\tilde{c}(a)}$.
-Then a {\it positive real stabilization} of the abstract real open book $(S,f,c)$ is defined as the open book $(S',\tilde{f}\circ \sigma,\tilde{c}\circ \sigma)$. \end{defi}
+Then a {\it positive real stabilization} of the abstract real open book $(S,f,c)$ is defined as the real open book $(S',\tilde{f}\circ \sigma,\tilde{c}\circ \sigma)$. \end{defi}

 First note that $\tilde{f}\circ \tilde{c}=\tilde{c}\circ \tilde{f}^{-1}$ and $\tilde{c} \circ \sigma \circ \tilde{c}=\sigma^{-1}$ since $\tilde{c}$ is orientation reversing.
 Then it is easy to see that $(S',\tilde{f}\circ\sigma, \tilde{c}\circ \sigma)$ is really an abstract real open book.
 In fact,